jeremylu916/OSD/README.md

 ## Citation / acknowledgment

-If you use Muon-OGD in academic work, consider adding a citation section here (paper / arXiv / bibtex).
+If you use OSD in academic work, consider adding a citation section here (paper / arXiv / bibtex).

 ---